 Noooooo!
 Banish the thought!

-If you've never sewn curves before, it's true, they can be super scary.
-But before you count yourself out, take a look at my quick video tutorial on how to sew curves and you'll be jump'n for joy at how easy it really is!!
+If you've never sewn curves before, it's true, they can be scary in the beginning.
+But before you count yourself out, take a look at my quick video tutorial on how to sew curves and you'll be jumping for joy at how easy it really is!!

-This video specifically uses my Propeller pattern, however, the technique remains the same for sewing all curves.
+This video specifically uses my Modern Fans quilt pattern, however, the technique remains the same for sewing all curves.
 No pins or special tools are involved and it really is as simple as guiding fabric through your machine.

 For a totally FREE PDF download of the Mod Melons Quilt Pattern, visit this link.
 This pattern was designed to use my sewing curves technique.
 If you try pinning, you may actually have more frustrating results.